 The Society's strategy remains to grow its prime residential mortgage business whilst winding down legacy portfolios.
-The success of this strategy is demonstrated by growth of the prime residential book in 2023.
-During 2023, net core residential lending was £575m.
+The success of this strategy is demonstrated by growth of the prime residential book in 2024.
+During 2024, net core residential lending was £496m.

-The Society's risk weighted asset base grew from £1,910m to £2,186m.
-This increase in risk weighted assets was driven by increased residential lending and the assets acquired as part of the merger with Manchester Building Society.
+The Society's risk weighted asset base grew from £2,186m to £2,354m.
+This increase in risk weighted assets was driven by increased residential lending, which led to an increase in risk weighted assets relating to credit risk of £168m.
 Capital requirements against operational risk are correlated with the Group's net interest income and other income and have grown in line with these.
-Capital requirements relating to counterparty credit risk on derivatives used to hedge interest rate risk have reduced as a result of interest rate movements.
+Capital requirements relating to counterparty credit risk on derivatives used to hedge interest rate risk have and those in respect to the Society's liquidity portfolio have reduced modestly.

-The impact of this growth in risk weighted assets was offset by capital generated in the year from continued profitability as well as capital acquired as a result of the merger with Manchester Building Society.
-Capital acquired included £14.8m Permanent Interest Bearing Shares that qualify as Tier 2 capital.
-As a result of this, the common equity tier 1 ratio stayed flat at 12.5%, whereas the total capital ratio improved from 13.6% to 14.1%.
+The impact of this growth in risk weighted assets was offset by capital generated in the year from continued profitability as well as £20m Tier 2 and £40m Additional Tier 1 capital raised externally.
+As a result of this, the Common Equity Tier 1 ratio reduced from 12.5% to 12.2%, whereas the Tier 1 ratio improved from 12.5% to 13.7%, and total capital ratio from 14.1% to 15.7%.

-The Society complied with Prudential Regulation Authority overall capital requirements throughout 2023.
+The Society complied with Prudential Regulation Authority overall capital requirements throughout 2024.
 Capital plans forecast that the Society will maintain adequate headroom to all capital and capital buffer requirements over the planning horizon.

-The information below summarises the composition of the Society's Capital and Risk Weighted Assets.
+The information below summarises the composition of the Society's capital and risk weighted assets.

 CAPITAL

-2023 2022
+2024 2023

-Tier 1 capital £m £m
+Regulatory capital £m £m

-Common equity tier 1 capital 273.8 239.3
+Common Equity Tier 1 capital 286.1 273.8

-Additional tier 1 capital - -
+Additional Tier 1 capital 35.4 -

-273.8 239.3

-Tier 2 capital
+Total Tier 1 capital 321.5 273.8

-Tier 2 capital 34.8 20.0
+Tier 2 capital 47.2 34.8

-Collective impairment allowance - -

-34.8 20.0

-Total capital 308.6 259.3
+Total capital 368.7 308.6

 Risk weighted assets

-Liquid assets 42.0 45.6
+Liquid assets 34.2 42.0

-Loans and advances to customers 1,813.4 1,544.5
+Loans and advances to customers 1,990.4 1,813.4

-Other assets 68.7 57.4
+Other assets 69.0 68.7

-Off balance sheet 79.5 114.3
+Counterparty credit risk 54.5 79.5

-Operational risk 182.7 148.1
+Operational risk 206.3 182.7

-2,186.3 1,909.9
+2,354.4 2,186.3

-Capital Ratios % %
+Capital ratios % %

-Common equity tier 1 Ratio 12.5 12.5
+Common Equity Tier 1 Ratio 12.2 12.5

-Tier 1 ratio 12.5 12.5
+Tier 1 ratio 13.7 12.5

-Total capital ratio 14.1 13.6
+Total capital ratio 15.7 14.1

-Leverage ratio - including claims on central banks 4.4 4.5
+Leverage ratio - including claims on central banks 4.9 4.4

-Leverage ratio - excluding claims on central banks 4.8 4.8
+Leverage ratio - excluding claims on central banks 5.2 4.8